 1) Kiev Pechersk Lavra – Situated on the grassy hilltop beside Dnipro river, this is UNESCO listed, 11th-century monastery.
 Ornately decorated religious building with golden domes has been a prominent center of Eastern Orthodox Church of Eastern Europe.
 Beneath this structure, there lie an underground catacomb of narrow passages and caves through which you can see and worship the preserved bodies of monks and saints.
 This is the holiest pilgrimage in Ukraine.

 2) Saint Sophia’s Cathedral, Kiev – It is one of the most magnificent architectural landmarks and top visited sights of Kiev/Kyiv.
-It is oldest Orthodox Cathedral of Kiev, constructed in 1037 with 13 golden and green colored domes.
+It is the oldest Orthodox Cathedral of Kiev, constructed in 1037 with 13 golden and green colored domes.
 It has beautiful interiors with Byzantine frescoes, mosaics and gilded ornamental everywhere on the roof as well as walls.
 This complex survived many disasters of political unrest and fires.
 It is also a UNESCO listed site.
 The bell tower of this cathedral offers a great view of the whole city.
-But you have to climb upstairs through narrow passage for getting a beautiful aerial view of the city.
+But you have to climb upstairs through the narrow passage for getting a beautiful aerial view of the city.
 This cathedral is closed on Thursdays.

 3) Khreshchatyk – Khreshchatyk is Kiev’s main street/road which stretches along 1.2 km.
-It is pedestrian’s delight and is the main artery of Kiev.
+It is a pedestrian’s delight and is the main artery of Kiev.
 This street was completely destroyed during World War II and now has been restored completely according to Stalinist style.
 This is the most lively place of Kiev even during late nights also.
 There are many Soviet styled buildings, hotels, cafes, quirky bars, street food options, street performers, adult clubs along this road.
 On weekends, 4 laned roads are closed for traffic and pedestrians gather on road for fun and frolic.
 I booked my stay here and have walked several times on this road.
 Tip – Try to book your stay along this road or nearby area.

 4.)
 Maidan Nezalezhnosti (Independence Square) – It is the central square or heart of Kiev.
 Lies across Khreshchatyk, it the widest and beautiful space in Kiev.
 This place is surrounded by buildings from the 19th century.
 The slender cylindrical monument in the center point of this place celebrates Ukraine’s break-up with the Soviet Union in 1991.
 This place hosts the city’s major national events like parades and public celebrations.

 5.)
 Andriyivskyy Descent – This is a Historic street which connects Kiev’s Upper Town to Lower Town known as Podil.
 This street is known Montmartre of Kiev which is a major tourist attraction of Kiev.
 You will find artists, craftspersons, handicraft vendors on both of this sloppy street selling all artistic and authentic stuff.
 This descent is surrounded by the artist’s homes, galleries, cafes and bars with spectacular views of colorful houses.
 At the lowest part, you reach Podil where buildings are not very rich but very colorful and quirky types.
-Early evening or late afternoon walk is recommended along this area.
+Early evening or late afternoon walk is recommended in this area.

 6.)
-Golden Gate, Kiev – It was constructed during Kiev Rus period in the 11th century which is also listed in UNESCO World Heritage Site.
+Golden Gate, Kiev – It was constructed during the Kiev Rus period in the 11th century which is also listed in UNESCO World Heritage Site.
 It was a defense structure and was a great entrance to Kiev.
 It was completely destroyed in the Middle Ages and rebuilt in 1982 by Soviet authorities.
 This Gate is an imitation of the Golden Gate of Constantinople.

 7.)
 St. Michael’s Golden-Domed Monastery – This is the first monastery in Ukraine whose dome was gilded and therefore it is also named as Golden-Domed Monastery.
 Built-in Middle Ages, it was also destroyed several times, especially during World War II.
 In 1999, it was fully restored and rebuilt and opened for public.
 Free entrance to this Monastery.